PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-11.md

 3. Is the Tool Output Independently Assessed?
 An independent assessment verifies the correctness of the tool output using an independent means.
 If the tool output is independently assessed, then no further assessment is necessary.

-   Note: Independent assessment of a design tool’s output that is generated in whole or in part by the tool may be established by the verification activities performed on the item, such as component, netlist or assembly.
+   Note: Independent assessment of a design tool's output that is generated in whole or in part by the tool may be established by the verification activities performed on the item, such as component, netlist or assembly.
 In this case, the integrity of the end item does not depend upon the correctness of the design tool output alone.

-   Independent assessment of a verification tool’s output may include a manual review of the tool outputs or may include a comparison against the outputs of a separate tool capable of performing the same verification activity as the tool being assessed.
+   Independent assessment of a verification tool's output may include a manual review of the tool outputs or may include a comparison against the outputs of a separate tool capable of performing the same verification activity as the tool being assessed.

    The applicant may propose other methods of independent assessment as well.